cmdcolin/SnpEff/src/docs/snpeff/build_pdb.md

 ## Mapping file

-Since SnpEff uses trasncript ID information, whereas proteins use PDB IDs (or Uniprot IDs in case of AlphaFold), we need a file to map across these different IDs.
+Since SnpEff uses transcript ID information, whereas proteins use PDB IDs (or Uniprot IDs in case of AlphaFold), we need a file to map across these different IDs.
 You should provide a mapping file that maps `transcriptId` to `proteinId`:

 The format is: tab-separated, one line per entry: